apecuca/CMakeExample/README.md

 # CMake Example
 ## Introduction
 This is a very short project I did with the objective of learning how to use CMake.
+This is knowledge that'll help me in current and future projects. <br/>
 Building this project displays a little message directed to CMake :)

 Project file tree:
 ```